Cattle Compensation Fund

 2025 Livestock Biosecurity Funds grant round

-A total of 12 project applications were successful in receiving CCF funding.
+A total of 12 project applications were successful in receiving CCF funding in 2025.
 These include:

 • Victorian Farmers Federation (VFF) Stock Sense Peri Urban